Wednesday, March 26, 2025

 3. The Lalitha Sahasranamam published in Tamil by Shri Ramakrishna Thapovanam, Thiruipparaithurai, Trichy District, Tamilnadu, India with commentary by Shrimath Swami Sithbavandar

-Shri Lalitha Sahasranamam: Namam 703: Shri Sarva mohini (ōṃ sarvamōhinyai namaḥ)
+Shri Lalitha Sahasranamam: Namam 718: Shri Mahi (ōṃ mahyai namaḥ)

 From Nama 684 to 741 the glories of the Divine Mother are discussed.

-The Divine Mother deludes all creatures in the universe.
+The Divine Mother is the Mother Earth with all the patience.

 References: